 Different antacids work in different ways to reduce indigestion, heartburn and acid reflux.

-Mineral antacids contain substances (eg calcium carbonate, aluminium hydroxide, magnesium trisilicate) that react chemically with stomach contents to neutralise excess acid.
+Mineral antacids contain substances such as calcium carbonate, aluminium hydroxide or magnesium trisilicate which react chemically with stomach contents to neutralise excess acid.

 Antacids that contain magnesium salts may have a laxative action while those containing aluminium salts are more constipating.
 If these side effects are troublesome, then select an antacid that contains both magnesium and aluminium to reduce these intestinal side-effects.